api-platform/docs/core/openapi.md

         method: get
         path: '/rabbit/rand'
         controller: App\Controller\RandomRabbit
-        # if you are using OpenApi V3 use 'openapi_context' instead of 'swagger_context'
+        # if you are using OpenApi V2 (Swagger) use 'swagger_context' instead of 'openapi_context'
-        swagger_context:
+        openapi_context:
           summary: Random rabbit picture
           description: >
             # Pop a great rabbit picture by color!